HPE/terraform-provider-hpegl/docs/resources/caas_cluster.md

               deletion of a CaaS cluster.
 There are four required inputs when creating a cluster - name, blueprintid, siteid and spaceid. workernodes is an optional input to scale nodes on cluster.
+              OS Image update & Kubernetes version upgrade are also supported while updating the cluster.
 ---
 # hpegl_caas_cluster (Resource)